 In September, LAMATA revealed that it would get some H5-series subway trains earlier used by the Toronto Transit Commission (TTC).
 The automotive was to be refurbished in the United States and converted to standard gauge, imported, and brought into service on the Red and Blue lines.
-The same contract also comprised an option for some H6-series subway cars from the Toronto Transit Commission but was later canceled.
+The same contract also comprised an option for some H6-series subway cars from the Toronto Transit Commission but was later cancelled.
 The trains were constructed as two-unit married pairs with the driver’s cab in the front right corner of every car.

 In January, LAMATA decided to get Chinese-built trains rather than ordering 15 electro-diesel multiple units planned from CNR Dalian with an option for 14 more.
 Around 76 H5 cars that were taken for refurbishment to Buffalo, New York, were scrapped by August 2015.

-The Infrastructure Bank (TIB) in a joint venture with the Marina Express Train Service Ltd (METSL) has committed to construct the proposed Lagos Metro Rail Transit (LMRT).
+The Infrastructure Bank (TIB) in a joint venture with the Marina Express Train Service Ltd (METSL) has committed to constructing the proposed Lagos Metro Rail Transit (LMRT).
 The project will gulp a total cost of US$2.4bn.

 This was revealed by Sen. Idris Umar the Transport Minister during the Right of Way (ROW) handing over an event that took place in Abuja for the construction of the proposed rail line, the Iddo-Agbado Corridor.
 However, the proposed Lagos State Mass Transit Train Services (MTTS) also known as Red Line scheduled to operate in the metropolis of Lagos State.

-In line with the report issued by the Minister for Transport, the MTTS Red line will be responsible for moving a massive number of persons in a day from Agbado to Marina axis which will now take a maximum of 4 to 5 hours.
-In fact, the project is aimed at easing transport challenges, especially in the commercial center which is the core economic development of the country that is estimated to accommodate a population density of about 20 million.
+In line with the report issued by the Minister for Transport, the MTTS Red line will be responsible for moving a massive number of persons in a day from Agbado to the Marina axis which will now take a maximum of 4 to 5 hours.
+In fact, the project is aimed at easing transport challenges, especially in the commercial centre which is the core economic development of the country that is estimated to accommodate a population density of about 20 million.

-Mr. Umar was also pleased over the request by the Lagos State Government to the federal government to release the Easter section of the existing NRC Right of Way in Lagos.
+Mr Umar was also pleased with the request by the Lagos State Government to the federal government to release the Easter section of the existing NRC Right of Way in Lagos.
 Expressing his gratitude, he said that the request was well received by a Technical Committee with representatives from the Ministry of Transport, NRC, Lagos state government, and Lagos Area Metropolitan Transport Authority (LAMATA) who will look into the possibility of sharing the existing NRC rail corridor in Lagos without interruption in the operation of the corridor.